 So much emphasis is placed on selecting the perfect engagement ring, it’s no wonder many of us forget about the actual wedding band.
-It seems as though there are thousands of resources available instructing men and women how to select the best diamond alternative or diamond jewelry for the big proposal and although your beautiful engagement ring will probably always be the center of attention, understanding how to pick a band that will complement your ring is nearly as important.
+It seems as though there are thousands of resources available instructing men and women how to select the best-simulated diamond jewelry for the big proposal and although your beautiful engagement ring will probably always be the center of attention, understanding how to pick a band that will complement your ring is nearly as important.
 Just like engagement rings, your wedding band is a piece of high-quality jewelry that you will wear for the rest of your life.
-Plus, it actually has the ability to impact the appearance of your diamond, making it appear brighter or duller, bigger or smaller.
+Plus, it actually can impact the appearance of your diamond, making it appear brighter or duller, bigger or smaller.
 How to wear your wedding rings is more important than you think.

 Wedding Band Styles

 Simple and timeless, a classic wedding band is an unembellished metal band.
-As plain as it may seem, however, there is a lot you can do to a classic band to make it the perfect fit for you, such as changing the metal, width or the profile of the band.
+As plain as it may seem, however, there is a lot you can do to a classic band to make it the perfect fit for you, such as changing the metal, width, or profile of the band.

-The term pavé refers to the way diamonds are set into the band.
-Diamonds are delicately positioned close together and held in place by tiny beads of metal or prongs.
+The term pavé refers to the way stones are set into the band.
+Stones- whether diamonds or diamond alternatives are delicately positioned close together and held in place by tiny beads of metal or prongs.
 The low profile design technique lays close to your finger and minimizes the appearance of metal, giving the ring a polished look.
 Pavé designs are most commonly seen with multiple rows of accents.

 Shared Prong Basket

-Explicitly designed to showcase the profile of the diamonds set into the band, a u-shaped style design holds the stones in place using only prongs.
-As a result, this type of wedding band is usually reserved for larger diamonds, although it can be adapted to a more delicate look as well.
+Explicitly designed to showcase the profile of the stones set into the band, a U-shaped style design holds the stones in place using only prongs.
+As a result, this type of wedding band is usually reserved for larger stones, although it can be adapted to a more delicate look as well.

 Known for its sturdiness and polished appearance, a bezel band holds stones in place using a thin metal rim.
 Milgrain detailing is often used to add texture to the design, giving it a vintage feel.

-A modern twist on the classic design, a channel band sets precious stones between fixed walls of the band that holds them in place.
+A modern twist on the classic design, a channel band sets precious stones between the fixed walls of the band that hold them in place.
 Though the metal is much more prominent than other band styles, a channel design is a beautiful addition to nearly any engagement ring.